krancour/brignext/PROPOSAL.md

 ### Guiding Principles

-The maintainers propose several guiding principles for the design and development of Brigade 2.0:
+The author proposes several guiding principles for the design and development of Brigade 2.0:

 1. Neither Kubernetes expertise nor cluster credentials must be a prerequisite for success.